 Claiming on Unoccupied Home Insurance

-You should really check if your insurer does have any specific terms about how you should go about making a claim.
+You should really check if your insurer does have any specific terms about how you should go about making a claim, and when you compare insurance policies, for example online (more information) this should be a factor you strongly consider.
 For example, do you need to contact them instantly or do you need to first file a police report?

 There are also other things to consider before you claim on these policies: